alexhokl/notes/design_patterns/builder.md

 ##### Characteristics

-- the concrete builder maintains a represetation of the product.
+- the concrete builder maintains a representation of the product.
 - in the end, the client will have to retrieve the final product from builder directly.
-- there is usally no common interface for the final product as it could be very different for each builder.
+- there is usually no common interface for the final product as it could be very different for each builder.
 - it allows step-by-step construction of a product.

 ```cs